 Pet grooming might seem akin to a spa day, but the chances are that your pet is going to see things differently.
 Much like how vet surgeries seem to set pet knees knocking with no good reason, groomers have a habit of making our four-legged friends nervous.

 Your pet doesn’t know this is a lovely, pamper-filled way to keep them looking their best.
 As far as they’re concerned, it’s a scary experience without their loving owners.
 What’s more, it involves the ever-dreaded bath, and a stranger’s hands all over them.
 Talk about a bad day out!

-If your pet is set for their first trip to the groomers, then you’ll want to take a few steps to make the process easier for everyone.
+If your pet is set for their first trip to the groomers, then you’ll want to take a few steps with the help of affordable pet care to make the process easier for everyone.
 Luckily, a few simple pointers are all you need to get your pet ready and (perhaps) willing for the big day.
 Keep reading to find out what they are.

 #1 – Good grooming starts at home

 A pet that’s not used to being touched in certain places is never going to react well to the grooming process.
 As such, you should make sure to implement a nightly grooming routine at home.
 This is a fantastic way to bond but, more importantly, it acclimatises your pet to the feel of a brush and someone’s hand on their body.
 This can be invaluable for when their official groom comes.
 They certainly won’t freak out as much if they’re used to these sensations!